Quarterly data on rail passenger miles.

 Information broken down by: rail sector

-Passengers travelled 9.8 billion miles by rail in the second quarter of 2014 to 2015 (July to September 2014), an increase of 4.4% when compared to the same quarter in 2013 to 2014.
-These figures are for franchised operators only, so exclude travel with non-franchised operators, such as Grand Central, Heathrow Express and Hull Trains.
+- passengers travelled 9.6 billion miles by rail in the fourth quarter of 2014/15 (January to March 2015), an increase of 4.2% when compared to the same quarter in 2013/14 - these figures are for franchised operators only, so exclude travel with non-franchised operators, such as Grand Central, Heathrow Express and Hull Trains

-Over the last ten years, other than a slight dip in 2009 during the recession, passenger rail usage has increased significantly, continuing the upward trend that has been seen since the mid-1990s.
+- over the last 10 years, other than a slight dip in 2009 during the recession, passenger rail usage has increased significantly, continuing the upward trend that has been seen since the mid-1990s